SwissOpenEM/scicat-globus-proxy/README.md

    See <https://pkg.go.dev/os#UserConfigDir/> for details.

-You can find an example of the settings at [`example-conf.yaml`](example-conf.yaml)
+You can find an example of the settings at [`scicat-globus-proxy-config.example.yaml`](scicat-globus-proxy-config.example.yaml)

 - `scicatUrl` - the **base** url fo the instance of scicat to use (without the `/api/v[X]` part). (required)
 - `port` - the port at which the server should run. (required)
 - `facilities` - a list of facilities available for transfer.
 Facilities have the following properties:
-  - `name` - a unique name for the facility, used in transfer requests (required)
+  - `Name` - a unique name for the facility, used in transfer requests (required)
-  - `collection` - the globus collection ID (required)
+  - `Collection` - the globus collection ID (required)
-  - `scopes` - the globus scopes to use for the client connection.
+  - `Scopes` - the globus scopes to use for the client connection.
 Access is required to transfer api and specific collections.
-Default: `["urn:globus:auth:scope:transfer.api.globus.org:all[*https://auth.globus.org/scopes/{{.collection}}/data_access]"]`.
+Default: `["urn:globus:auth:scope:transfer.api.globus.org:all[*https://auth.globus.org/scopes/{{.Collection}}/data_access]"]`.
 Available template variables:
     - `Name`
     - `Collection`
   - `accessPath` - a path relative to the OAuth identity to find authentication information granting access to this facility.
 Should point to an array of strings.
 Default: `profile.accessGroups`